-On appear Simpson argued that his Fifth Amendment right to the Constitution had been violated when he was 'subject[ed] to the same offense and put twice in jeopardy of life or limb.'
+On appeal Simpson argued that his Fifth Amendment right to the Constitution had been violated when he was 'subject[ed] to the same offense and put twice in jeopardy of life or limb.'
 How should the reviewing court rule on the motion and why?

-Student ID #: 59 17.
-Larry Gene Hagman hired Stefan Wonder and Raymond St. Charles to kill his wife Jessic a Hagman for a sum of \$2000.00.
-Hagman gave Wonder and Charles the keys to his car and hi s home, which was located in South Attleboro, Massachusetts and the two went to his home and kidnapped Jessica.
-Several days' later authorities found Jessica's badly beaten and bruise d body with a single gunshot wound to the head in the trunk of the Hagman's car just over the lin ne in Providence Rhode Island.
-Both Massachusetts and Rhode Island pursued dual investigations into the murder of Jessic a and several months later the Massachusetts' Bristol County District Attorney's Office indict ed Hagman for the offense of "malice" murder.
-Hagman was convicted and sentenced to life in nprisonment for his wife's murder.
-Several months later the State of Rhode Island indicted Hagman for the capitol offense of murde er during a kidnapping.
-A guilty verdict was returned at trial, and after a sentencing hearing the ju ry recommended the death penalty, which the judge accepted.
-Oı n appeal Hagman argued that his conviction and sentence in the Commonwealth of Massa schusetts barred his prosecution and conviction in the State of Rhode Island.
-How should the co urt rule on Hagman's appeal and why?
+17. Larry Gene Hagman hired Stefan Wonder and Raymond St. Charles to kill his wife Jessica Hagman for a sum of \$2000.00.
+Hagman gave Wonder and Charles the keys to his car and his home, which was located in South Attleboro, Massachusetts and the two went to his home and kidnapped Jessica.
+Several days' later authorities found Jessica's badly beaten and bruised body with a single gunshot wound to the head in the trunk of the Hagman's car just over the line in Providence Rhode Island.

+Both Massachusetts and Rhode Island pursued dual investigations into the murder of Jessica and several months later the Massachusetts' Bristol County District Attorney's Office indicted Hagman for the offense of "malice" murder.
+Hagman was convicted and sentenced to life imprisonment for his wife's murder.

+Several months later the State of Rhode Island indicted Hagman for the capitol offense of murder during a kidnapping.
+A guilty verdict was returned at trial, and after a sentencing hearing the jury recommended the death penalty, which the judge accepted.